 (b) a certificate that the parties to the summons have not conferred about the issues giving rise to the summons and the reasons why they have not conferred.

-[Rule 22 amended in Gazette 31 Jul 2007 p.
+[Rule 22 amended: Gazette 31 Jul 2007 p.
 3810.]

 23A.
 Affidavits, form of